 Permits Required for Langtang Trek

 There is another alternative route to the Langtang region, i.e., via Sundarijal.
-If you plan to go this route, you will have to pass and enter Shivapuri National Park.
+If you plan to go this route, you must pass and enter Shivapuri National Park.
 Thus, you will need one more permit to join the National Park, Shivapuri National Park Entry Permits.

 These Langtang Trek permits are compulsory for trekking in the Langtang region.
-There are many checkpoints along the trail where you have to show the licenses.
+There are many checkpoints along the trail where you must show the licenses.
 Thus, it is better to get them from Kathmandu, or you may also contact the permits at the trailheads.

 What are the Required Permits for Langtang Trek?

 Here is the detailed information about the trekking permits for the Langtang Trek:

 1. TIMS Card

 Trekkers’ Information Management Systems (TIMS) card is the database maintained by the Trekking Agencies Association of Nepal (TAAN) and the Nepal Tourism Board (NTB).